-3 Regulatory Framework
+2 Regulatory Framework

-- 3.1 The Council's first SCl was prepared in the context of the Town and Country Planning (Local Development) (England) Regulations 2004.
-It was adopted in July 2006. - 3.2 The Government has since made changes to the planning process through legislation and associated revised regulations, together with revised policy in the National Planning Policy Framework (NPPF).
-This second version of the SCI has been prepared in the context of these changes and to ensure that the legal requirements for community involvement will be met. - 3.3 The requirements set out in the regulations can be summarised as follows: - Formal consultation for a defined period: this must be for a minimum of six weeks for Local Plan (LP) documents and a minimum between four six weeks for Supplementary Planning Documents (SPDs). - Notification and issue of information to specific consultation bodies which the Council considers would have an interest in the subject matter. - Notification to 'general' consultees which the Council considers appropriate or have expressed an interest in the preparation of a LP or SPD and whose details are held on the LDF database. - Information made available on the Council's website. - Make information available at 'deposit locations' as identified in Appendix A. - Publish a statement setting out who has been consulted during the preparation of the LP documents and how the consultation was undertaken.
-The statement will also include a summary of the main issues raised and details as to how the issues have been addressed in the document.
+- 2.1 The Council's first SCI1 was prepared in the context of the Town and Country Planning (Local Development) (England) Regulations 20042.
+It was adopted in July 2006. - 2.2 The Government has since made changes to the planning process through legislation3 and associated revised regulations4, together with revised policy in the National Planning Policy Framework (NPPF)5.
+This second version of the SCI has been prepared in the context of these changes and to ensure that the legal requirements for community involvement will be met. - 2.3 The requirements set out in the regulations can be summarised as follows: - Formal consultation for a defined period: this must be for a minimum of six weeks for Local Development Documents (LDDs) and four weeks for Supplementary Planning Documents (SPDs). - Notification and issue of information to specific consultation bodies which the Council considers would have an interest in the subject matter. - Notification to 'general' consultees which the Council considers appropriate or have expressed an interest in the preparation of a LDD or SPD and whose details are held on the LDF database. - Information made available on the Council's website. - Make information available at 'deposit locations' as identified in Appendix A. - Publish a statement setting out who has been consulted during the preparation of the LDD and how the consultation was undertaken.
+The statement will also include a summary of the main issues raised and details as to how the issues have been addressed in the document. - Publish an adoption statement on the website, and post to consultees who had requested to be notified of the adoption of a LDD document. - 2.4 The 2011 Localism Act introduced the ability for local communities to shape their local communities and have a greater say in the planning of their areas.
+Furthermore, local planning authorities and a number of other public bodies now have a 'duty to co-operate' as set out in Section 110.
+The new duty relates to sustainable development or use of land that would have a significant impact on at

-&lt;sup>3 HBC (2006) Statement of Community Involvement
+1 HBC (2006) Statement of Community Involvement

-&lt;sup>4 CLG (2004) Town and Country Planning (Local Development)(England) Regulations
+2 CLG (2004) Town and Country Planning (Local Development)(England) Regulations

-&lt;sup>5 CLG (2008) The Planning Act
+3 CLG (2008) The Planning Act